aatmunbaxi/site/content/comp/magic-square-common-lisp.md

 ```

 Note here that it should be trivial to extend these functions to work on arbitrarily-sized square by doing some logic on the bounds and hard-coded numbers within the function.
-Not that you&rsquo;d want to, there&rsquo;s already 9!
+Not that you'd want to, there's already 9!
 (9 factorial) permutations to check with just a 3x3 grid...

 ### Grabbing Diagonals {#grabbing-diagonals}